mikecurtis1/Semantic_XML/README.md

 Schema precision issues

 Defining a `line` and methods for selecting the nth letter of a line.

-While a purely semantic encoding of the text was the first priority of creating a schema prior knowledge of both typography and CSS made me aware that a mechanism to select and style the first letter of the sonnet as a large, stylized drop cap would be desireable for the final visual rendering.
-With that in mind, text can be handled generally in two ways - explict markup or relative relationships typically an ordinal numbering at some level: character, word token, or other delimited block.
-XML offers tools for markup and CSS for relative selection.
-Markup of the first letter or word undermines the semantic purtiy of a sonnet schema and unfortunately CSS

 > must begin with an optional `first_word` element, then arbitrary text, then must end with a `rhyme` element